Key Takeaways

 For CISOs and Security Leaders

-- Your containment time is measured in hours (or worse, days)
+- Containment time is measured in hours, or days

 - The board wants measurable outcomes, not more data